-John Cahill was appointed as Chief Executive of the National Blood Authority in September 2016.
+John Cahill has been the Chief Executive of the National Blood Authority since October 2016.

-He has come to this role from a position as First Assistant Secretary in the Commonwealth Department of Health.
-He brings wide ranging policy, program, operations, service delivery and corporate management knowledge and experience, including more than 23 years’ experience as a senior executive with various federal government departments and agencies.
+He was appointed to this position from a senior executive position with the Australian Government Department of Health.
+He has wide ranging policy, program and operational experience, including extensive work as a senior executive and Chief Executive with various government departments and agencies.

-His most recent roles have involved the leadership and management of major projects and the delivery of challenging and complex services across Australia and in Australia's partner countries in relation to highly sensitive and contested policy development and implementation.
-This has included the management and delivery of significant health services, infrastructure services, major procurement and the management of contracts with a value in excess of $A10 billion.
-It has also included difficult security and logistics operations.
+Before coming to the NBA, John led and managed major programs and projects involving the delivery of challenging and complex services across Australia and internationally.
+This included the management and delivery of significant health services, infrastructure services, major procurement and the management of substantial contracts.

 As a small independent agency, the NBA provides an environment that empowers staff to take direct responsibility for delivering significant outcomes in a challenging and ever changing industry.
 We espouse to foster an environment of diversity, enthusiasm and leadership, with a strong work ethic.